-LED COLOR STATUS DESCRIPTION Off The Prestige does not have 10Mb Ethernet connection.
-LAN 1-4 Orange On The Prestige has a successful 100Mb Ethernet connection.
-100M Blinking The Prestige is sending/receiving data.
+LED COLOR STATUS DESCRIPTION LAN 100M Orange On The Prestige has a successful 100Mb Ethernet connection.
+Blinking The Prestige is sending/receiving data.
 Off The Prestige does not have 100Mb Ethernet connection.
 DSL Green On The Prestige is linked successfully to a DSLAM.
 Blinking The Prestige is initializing the DSL line.
 Off The DSL link is down.
-ACT Green Blinking The Prestige is sending/receiving data.
+PPPoE/ACT Green On The Prestige has a successful DSL connection.
+Blinking The Prestige is sending/receiving data.
 Off The system is ready, but is not sending/receiving data.
+Orange On The Prestige has a successful DSL connection using PPPoE.
+Off The Prestige has no PPPoE connection.

-2.2 Rear Panel and Connections of the Prestige
+2.2 Rear Panel Connections of the Prestige